 The only assets or liabilities measured at fair value are investments.
-All of the Organization's investments at June 30, 2022 are considered Level 1 valuations and are valued based on quoted prices in active markets for identical assets.
 The carrying amounts reported for pledges receivable, approximate fair value given the short-term nature of the financial instruments based on a non-recurring assessment of fair value.

 6. Investments